 **Please note I have only included the recipe for the topping for one person as the base of this recipe can serve up to 8 people therefore making the base ideal for batch cooking and freezing if you are not serving this many people.
 Just use enough ingredients for the topping for the amount of people you are serving.
 So if this is to serve 2 people then double the topping ingredients, if for 3 then triple the ingredients and so on.
 This makes it easier to work out the syns and healthy extras per person this way.

 - In a large saucepan gently fry the carrot, onion, french beans, celery and garlic for a few minutes until starting to soften, add the pork and beef mince and fry until browned.

-- Add the peppers, baked beans, Mediterranean spice, Worcestershire sauce, peas, sweetcorn and the made up red wine stock.
+- Add the peppers, baked beans, chimichurri rub, Worcestershire sauce, peas, sweetcorn and the made up red wine stock.
 Stir well and bring to the boil.